browserify/browserify/README.markdown

   --cache, -c    Turn on caching at $HOME/.config/browserling/cache.json or use
                  a file for caching.
                                                                  [default: true]
-  --plugin, -p   Use a plugin.
+  --debug, -d    Switch on debugging mode with //@ sourceURL=...s.     [boolean] --plugin, -p   Use a plugin.
 Use a colon separator to specify additional
                  plugin arguments as a JSON string.
                  Example: --plugin 'fileify:["files","."]'